mayankmssharma/Medical-Image-Processing/README.md

 2. WBC Classification
 3. Detection of Heart Disease

-For more details,go through the report.
+For more details,please go through the report.